Seek the wisdom

 At some point, a time comes when we feel more able and ready to move forward.
 We want to let go of what’s traumatized us but we don't know how.

 We may find a therapist where we feel safe.
 Safety is key.
 Sometimes it takes more than feeling safe and talking about where we feel stuck.

 The Chrysalis may provide what you've been hoping for.
 It doesn't change the drama, but it changes your relationship to it.
 When people feel open and allow in the feeling of quiet it often enables, it can ease the traumas so their sting loses its grip.

 The benefits of the Chrysalis can be rather shocking.
 They don't make a lot of sense on the surface.
 Yet.
 They do make sense.
 The balances within our physiology are dependent on a great many things going well including the oxygen available to the mitochondria and the nutrients we consume.
 The oxygen level and the nutrient intake may be perfect, yet not bio-available where they are needed.
-It may seem confusing when what seem like disconnected parts of us shift; it helps to remember, all of our parts and systems are connected and are interdependent.
+It may seem confusing when what seems like disconnected parts of us shift; it helps to remember, all of our parts and systems are connected and are interdependent.